0mhz/R-econometrics/commands.md

 The tested H0 hypothesis is that the variable follows a normal law.

 >#: Normally distributed.
 If p=0, we are 100% sure that they do not follow a normal law.
->#: Note: If there are more than 5000 objects then shapiro.test(ex[1:5000, k]) where k = column of the chosen variable
+If there are more than 5000 objects then shapiro.test(ex[1:5000, k]) where k = column of the chosen variable

 **Test if the mean of a normally distributed variable equals a given number:** _t.test()_